 We provide this summary for your convenience.
 Since it is only a summary, you must read it together with the more complete statements and information in this Offering Circular ("Offering Circular"), including the audited financial statements.
 Any person or entity investing or considering investing in the Cornerstone Fund is referred to as an "Investor" in this Offering Circular.
-See "Definitions" on page 31 for other terms used in this Offering Circular.
+See "Definitions" on page 30 for other terms used in this Offering Circular.

-1. Cornerstone Fund.
+- 1. Cornerstone Fund.
 The Cornerstone Fund is an Indiana nonprofit corporation, with its principal offices located in Cleveland, Ohio.
 We are identified through our common religious faith with the United Church of Christ denomination.
-See "INTRODUCTION" and "HISTORY AND OPERATIONS."

-2. Description of Notes.
-We are offering unsecured debt securities in the form of Flexible Demand Notes and Flexible Demand Plus Notes ("Demand Notes") and 3 Month to 60 Month, and Giving Bonus 60-Month Term Notes ("Term Notes" and, together with the Demand Notes, the "Notes").
+See "HISTORY AND OPERATIONS." - 2.
+Description of Notes.
+We are offering unsecured debt securities in the form of Flexible Demand Notes and Term Notes ("Term Notes" and, together with the Flexible Demand Notes, the "Notes").
 The present terms and minimum investment available at any particular time are shown in the Investment Application accompanying this Offering Circular.
 Available interest rates and minimum investments are shown on the Rate Sheet that accompanies the Investment Application.
-Demand Notes have an adjustable interest rate, adjustable quarterly, with fifteen (15) days' prior notice to you if the rates are being decreased.
-On the Term Notes (other than the Giving Bonus 60-Month Term Notes), interest rates will vary depending upon the term of the Note and the amount of the investment.
+Flexible Demand Notes have an adjustable interest rate, adjustable quarterly, with fifteen (15) days' prior notice to you if the rates are being decreased.
+On the Term Notes (other than the Giving Bonus Term Notes), interest rates will vary depending upon the term of the Note and the amount of the investment.
 We compound interest semiannually and retain and credit it to your account unless you elect to receive interest payments.
 At maturity, we automatically renew Term Notes for additional terms equal to the original terms (or for the closest terms being offered at the time), unless, on or prior to the maturity date for the original or any renewal term, you send us the Note along with a written request for payment.
 We will send you Notice of Maturity at least thirty (30) days prior to maturity of each Term Note.
 You will receive a copy of the latest Offering Circular at that time if you have not already received one.
 In the case of automatic extension of existing Notes upon maturity, the new extension interest rate may be less than the interest rate on the original Term Note.
 Generally, you cannot redeem your Term Notes prior to maturity.
 When early redemption is allowed, normally there is an early redemption penalty.
-We also offer our Demand Notes and Term Notes as investments for Individual Retirement Accounts.
-See "DESCRIPTION OF THE NOTES - IRA Investments."

-3. Risk Factors.
+We also offer certain Notes as investments for Individual Retirement Accounts.
+See "DESCRIPTION OF THE NOTES - IRA Investments." - 3.
+Risk Factors.
 Your purchase of our Notes is subject to certain described risks.
-See "RISK FACTORS," which you are urged to read carefully.

-4. Use of Proceeds.
+See "RISK FACTORS," which you are urged to read carefully. - 4.
+Use of Proceeds.
 We add the proceeds of the sale of our Notes to our general funds.
 We primarily use the proceeds to make loans to Faith-Based Organizations (as defined herein) to finance capital improvement or other property related projects.
 We may also use proceeds to pay interest on outstanding Notes, repay outstanding Notes as they mature or are redeemed, and cover our overall operating expenses.
 No underwriters or independent selling agents are participating in this offering and we pay no underwriting discounts or commissions in connection with the sale of the Notes.
-See "USE OF PROCEEDS."

-5. Management.
-We are managed by our 16-member board of directors ("Board of Directors") that meets regularly two (2) times per year.
+See "USE OF PROCEEDS." - 5.
+Management.
+We are managed by our board of directors ("Board of Directors") that meets regularly two (2) times per year.
 The following key personnel are responsible for our day-to-day operations: